 This report could be emailed every Monday morning:

 My Schedule is another great roundup of any and all events you're a part of on the account.
 It'll also show dated to-dos that are assigned to you in this one spot.
 You can even subscribe to this particular schedule:

 When you're working with others, sometimes you need a quick opinion instead of a bunch of comments.
 Boosts are perfect!
 At the bottom of your Basecamp Doc or your Message Board post, include something like this:

-Most teachers add students to their education accounts as team members but some prefer to add them as clients.
+Most teachers add students to their education accounts as employees or collaborators, but some prefer to add them as clients.
 The differences between the two are listed out here.